Ben Hill, Atlanta

 Ben Hill is a neighborhood in the southwestern part of Atlanta, Georgia, United States.
-Ben Hill is a predominantly black community with many black-owned businesses.

 Location

 Ben Hill is located within the city limits of Southwest Atlanta.
 Its boundaries start south at Welcome All Road, expand North to Fairburn, and ending slightly before reaching unincorporated Fulton County right before Cascade Road.
 Its western boundaries start at Campbellton Road at Sand Creek and extend East to Hogan Road and ends slightly after Continental Colony Elementary before entering the city of East Point.

 History

 The Ben Hill area was first settled in the 1820s and was originally known as Mount Gilead Cross Roads.

-The Judge William Wilson House is located in Ben Hill, one of a handful of antebellum buildings in Atlanta.
+The Judge William Wilson House was located in Ben Hill, one of a handful of antebellum buildings in Atlanta.
 The Atlanta Preservation Center placed the NRHP-listed house on its List of Most Endangered Historic Places in 2001.

 Shopping

 Greenbriar Mall is the most recognizable figure in this community.

 Education

 Ben Hill is home to three elementary schools; Continental Colony, Deerwood Academy, and Fickett.
 It is also home to one middle school; Ralph Bunche.